digital-asset/daml-finance/docs/source/packages/core-interfaces.rst

       Interface for a transferable holding, i.e., where ownership can be transferred to other parties
     - :ref:`Util <module-daml-finance-interface-holding-util-81618>`:
-      Utility functions related to holdings, e.g., getting the account / instrument / owner of a holding
+      Utility functions related to holdings, e.g., getting the amount / instrument of a holding

     The :doc:`Asset Model <../concepts/asset-model>` page explains the relationship between instruments, holdings, and accounts.
 Check out the